 What is an organizational chart?

-It outlines the reporting relationships between different departments and employees, establishes the chain of command in an organization, and defines the role of each staff member.
+An organizational chart, or an org chart, provides a visual representation of an organization’s internal structure.
+It outlines relationships between departments and employees, establishes the chain of command in an organization, and defines the role of each staff member.

 You can see how this hierarchical organizational chart example structures the employees of a company.

-An org chart helps you navigate your company and can be included in onboarding documents for new employees to familiarize them with the organizational structure.
+An org chart helps you navigate your company and can be included in onboarding documents for new employees to familiarize themselves with the organizational structure.

 There are two basic types of organizational charts for a small business:

 - hierarchical organizational structures

 A flat org chart or horizontal organizational structure is composed of limited or no middle management between lower-level employees and upper management, like in this organizational chart example.

 This type of organizational chart is common for small businesses and startups in their initial years of operation.

 As this structure does away with several levels of management, it enables employees to quickly and independently make choices.